 Battlefield 6 vehicles guide: vehicle types, controls, progression, and tips

-4 min read
+5 min read

 Overview

-Anti-air vehicles let you counter and engage with airborne vehicles from the ground.
+Anti-air vehicles let you counter and engage airborne vehicles from the ground.
 Use them to defend positions and objectives against incoming enemy missiles and aircraft.

 Helicopters are your aerial backup.
 Use them to attack infantry and vehicles from above, deploy your troops in new locations faster, or supply your squad.